barry-schneider/park-music/docs/model.md

 * StageId
 * Name
-* Location - need another name as confusing - this is the location within the venue. ie second floor room 202
+* Location - need another name as confusing - this is the location within the venue. for example second floor room 202
 * VenueId

 ## Event